 Identity activities began demonstrating their operational value with counter-improvised explosive device missions in Iraq and Afghanistan in the mid-2000s.
-Forensic exploitation of improvised explosive device (IED) debris and biometric identification of individuals enabled coalition forces to "attack the network" of IED builders and emplacers.9 The infrastructure established for this mission gradually found other roles such as screening the population for known and suspected terrorists and preventing them from joining police and military forces.
+Forensic exploitation of improvised explosive device (IED) debris and biometric identification of individuals enabled coalition forces to "attack the network" of IED builders and emplacers.
+The infrastructure established for this mission gradually found other and other identity assurance tools can help to secure the nuclear deterrent just as well as they support a counterinsurgency campaign.
+However, the following discussion will focus on field operations and individuals whom soldiers, sailors, airmen, and marines may encounter.
+Real-world scenarios are included, along with missions defined in the National Military Strategy, as depicted in table 2 (on page 39).

+Countering the Islamic State.
+The fight against the socalled Islamic State (IS) is a two-pronged effort: first, an international coalition roles such as screening the population for known and suspected terrorists and preventing them from joining police and military forces.